 Work and Continuing Education

-Though Vermont isn’t yet known for its estheticians, it’s a state known for it’s nature resorts, ski and spa resorts.
+Though Vermont isn’t yet known for its estheticians, it’s a state known for its nature resorts and ski and spa resorts.
 That means it’s a great place to build a career in esthetics and even medical aesthetics.
-You can check out the jobs section online at the Burlington Free Press website, or apply at one of Vermont’s well-known lodges and resorts.
+You can check out the jobs section online at the Burlington Free Press website or apply at one of Vermont’s well-known lodges and resorts.

-Also take a look at our school costs page to get an idea how much your training will be.
+Also, take a look at our school costs page to get an idea of how much your training will be.

 Esthetician Schools in Vermont